 Please check for Trail & Area Closures.

 You are responsible for knowing and complying with all closures and OSMP rules & regulations.

 Parking lot on south side of Longhorn Road.

-The Eagle (2.6 mile from Mesa Reservoir to Eagle Trailhead) and Sage Trails (1.8 mile [2.7 for whole Sage/Eagle Loop]) form a loop between this trailhead and the Eagle Trailhead.
+The Eagle (2.6 mile from Mesa Reservoir to Eagle Trailhead) and Sage Trails (1.8 mile ) form a loop between this trailhead and the Eagle Trailhead.
 Heading southward on the Sage Trail you can either take this loop or head westward on the Cobalt Trail below an old smelter of 1930s to 1940s vintage and connect to the Eagle Trail as it heads toward the Foothills Trailhead.
-Another option is to pass the Cobalt Trail (0.9 mile) and take the Eagle Trail as it turns up toward the now dry Mesa Reservoir.
+Another option is to pass the Cobalt Trail (0.9 mile) and take the Eagle Trail as it turns up toward the Mesa Reservoir (the reservoir is sometimes dry).
 A loop hike is available in the Mesa Reservoir area by following the Hidden Valley (1.0 mile) and Mesa Reservoir Trails (0.8 mile).

 Located at the trailhead.

 No picnic facilities.

 Bicycles are allowed on the Eagle and Sage Trails.
 Bicycles may be ridden only on those trails that are posted with the international bicycle symbol.
 Other bike trails on OSMP.